jmettraux/aachen/src/kb00_combat.md

 For example, a 4th level fighter with a +1 STR modifier and Stab 1 attacks with a spear an AC 14 enemy guard.
 The fighter has to roll 1d20 + 4 (class attack bonus) + 1 (STR mod) + 1 (Stab level 1), so 1d20 + 6 and do 14 or better.

 Unlike skill checks, no level in Stab, Shoot, or Punch is not counted as -1, but as -2.
-Thus if the fighter had no training in Stab, their roll would become 1d20 + 4 + 1 - 2, so 1d20 + 3.
+Thus if the fighter had no training in Stab, their hit roll would become 1d20 + 4 + 1 - 2, so 1d20 + 3.

 The weapon dictates which attribute modifier is used, the rule of thumb is STR for melee weapons and DEX for ranged weapons.

 ### melee attacks

-TODO
+Melee weapon

 ### ranged attacks